 Russia's economic and political development in historical perspective; Russia in current international affairs; Comparative economic history; Swedish-Russian relations.

-I am head of the Russia and Eurasia Program at the Swedish Institute of International Affairs.
+I am head of the Russia and Eurasia Programme at the Swedish Institute of International Affairs.

 I am a researcher at the Uppsala Center for Russian and Eurasian Studies.